ThinkIQ-Labs/OPC-UA-Model-SDK/README.md

 ### Engineering Units

-We extended the partial EUInformation class to make working with engineering units super easy: we added the UNICE unit's libary as csv resource to the project and added logic that creates an XMLElement that can be attached to the DefaultValue property of a EUInformation object.
+We extended the partial EUInformation class to make working with engineering units easire.
+We added the UNICE unit's libary as a csv resource to the project and added logic that creates an XMLElement that can be attached to the DefaultValue property of a EUInformation object.
 Below is an example of creating a "height in meters" variable with the UoM property.

 ``` C#
 var variableHeight = animalType.VariableDesignsAdd(